macOS Tahoe vs Sequoia: Should You Upgrade in 2026?

 Phone on Mac and Live Activities

-Your Mac is Apple Silicon or a supported Intel model and you can test your critical apps safely
+You are on Apple Silicon (or a supported Intel model) and you can test your critical apps safely

 Stay on Sequoia for the moment if you: